Organization for Security and Co-operation in Europe: Structure and institutions

 Political direction to the organization is given by heads of state or government during summits.
 Summits are not regular or scheduled but held as needed.
 The last summit took place in Astana (Kazakhstan), on 1 and 2 December 2010.
 The high-level decision-making body of the organization is the OSCE Ministerial Council, which meets at the end of every year.
 At the ambassadorial level, the OSCE Permanent Council convenes weekly in Vienna and serves as the regular negotiating and decision-making body.
-The chairperson of the Permanent Council is the ambassador to the Organization of the participating State which holds the chairmanship.
+The chairman of the Permanent Council is the ambassador to the Organization of the participating State which holds the chairmanship.

 In addition to the Ministerial Council and Permanent Council, the Forum for Security Co-operation is also an OSCE decision-making body.
 It deals predominantly with matters of military co-operation, such as modalities for inspections according to the Vienna Document of 1999.

 The OSCE's Secretariat is located in Vienna, Austria.
 The organization also has offices in Copenhagen, Geneva, The Hague, Prague and Warsaw.

 As of October 2021, the OSCE employed 3,568 staff, including 609 in its secretariat and institutions and 2,959 in its 17 field operations.

 The Parliamentary Assembly of the Organization for Security and Co-operation in Europe is made up of 323 parliamentarians from 57 member states.
 The Parliamentary Assembly performs its functions mainly via the Standing Committee, the Bureau, and 3 General Committees (Committee on Political Affairs and Security, Committee on Economic Affairs, Science, Technology and Environment, and Committee on Democracy, Human Rights and Humanitarian Questions).

 The Parliamentary Assembly passes resolutions on matters such as political and security affairs, economic and environmental issues, and democracy and human rights.
 Representing the collective voice of OSCE parliamentarians, these resolutions and recommendations are meant to ensure that all participating states live up to their OSCE commitments.
 The Parliamentary Assembly also engages in parliamentary diplomacy, and has an extensive election observation program.